reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 ## Conclusion

-In this article, we learned functional interfaces, how functional programming and lambda expressions bring a new level of elegance and efficiency to our code.
+In this article, we learned functional interfaces, and how functional programming and lambda expressions bring a new level of elegance and efficiency to our code.
 We began by understanding the core concept of functional programming, where functions are first-class citizens, allowing us to pass and return them just like any other variable.

 Then we dip dived into `Function` interfaces, which enable us to create concise and powerful transformations of data.
 Method references provided a shorthand for lambda expressions, making our code even cleaner and more readable.